Why Didn’t I Match? 14 Reasons You Could Have Failed to Match

 - Incompatible Program Choices – Whether you are applying for the Main Residency Match or the Post-Match SOAP, all programs have basic requirements they expect of their applicants such as USMLE scores, or Time Since Graduation.
 If you are an IMG, you also have additional aspects for programs to look at like IMG friendliness, visas, and US clinical experience.
 If you did not research each program thoroughly, you could have wasted time and money that could have been used for a program that would consider you.

-- Incompatible Specialty and Back Up Specialty – Just like programs can be incompatible, whole specialties can be incompatible as well.
-Some specialties have basic expectations for their applicants with regards to their qualifications.
+- Incompatible Specialty and Back-Up Specialty – Just like programs can be incompatible, whole specialties can be incompatible as well.
+Some specialties have basic expectations for their applicants with regard to their qualifications.
 For example, Emergency Medicine requires a specific, special Letter of Recommendation from an Emergency Medicine doctor.
 Surgery specialties require high USMLE scores and for their applicants to be in their 20s.
 If you applied to a difficult specialty without doing your research first, you may have lost out.
 One way to offset the effects of applying to a tough specialty is to be prepared for a secondary or even tertiary specialty that is more realistic for your professional background.

 - Applying on Time – Residency applicants should be prepared to apply between the time when the application season opens to when the MSPEs are released.
 The first wave of interviews often happens in September, with a secondary wave in late October.
 With so many residency candidates, interview slots fill up fast.
 Applying late means you might have missed out on many interview opportunities.